jeetsukumaran/DendroPy/doc/source/primer/trees.rst

 .. literalinclude:: /examples/mrca.py

 Note that this method is inefficient when you need to resolve MRCA's for multiple sets or pairs of taxa.
 In this context, the :class:`~dendropy.calculate.treemeasure.PhylogeneticDistanceMatrix` offers a more efficient approach, and should be preferred for applications such as calculating the patristic distances between all pairs of taxa.
-An instance of this class will be returned when you call :meth:`~dendropy.datamodel.treemodel.Tree.phylogenetic_distance_calculator()`:
+An instance of this class will be returned when you call :meth:`~dendropy.datamodel.treemodel.Tree.phylogenetic_distance_matrix()`:

 .. literalinclude:: /examples/mrca2.py